minhbtrc/chatbot-template/README.md

 # LLM Chatbot Backend Framework

-A modular backend framework for building AI applications with large language models (LLMs), FastAPI, and MongoDB.
+- A modular backend framework for building AI chat applications powered by large language models (LLMs), using FastAPI and MongoDB
+- A flexible template that incorporates the latest techniques and best practices for building production-ready chatbots

 📚 **Developer docs available in the [docs/](./docs/) folder.**

 ## Project Structure

-The project is organized using the Bot-Brain architecture with standardized interfaces:
+The project is organized using a layered Bot-Brain architecture with a modular Components Layer:

 ```
 ├── api/                  # API layer with FastAPI